10up/ElasticPress/README.md

     Currently only the ```AND``` value is supported for the ```relation``` parameter.

     ```inclusive``` is used on after/before options to determine whether exact value should be matched or not.
 If inclusive is used
-    and you pass in sting without specific time it will be converted to 00:00:00 on that date.
+    and you pass in sting without specific time, it will be converted to 00:00:00 on that date.
 In this case, even if
     inclusive was set to true, the date would not be included in the query.
 If you want to include that specific date,
-    you need to pass the time as well. (e.g. 'before' => '2012-01-03 23:59:59' )
+    you need to pass the time as well. (e.g. 'before' => '2012-01-03 23:59:59')

     The example will return all posts which are created on January 5th 2012 after 10:00PM and 11:00PM inclusively,
     because the time is specified: